akalverboer/python_draughts_10x10/TUTORIAL.md

 the execution speed of the three languages.

 The application is not designed for optimal performance.
-Also the programming languages are not suitable for high speed.
+Also the programming languages Python and Ruby are not suitable for high speed.
-I hoped a better performance of Nim because the source code is compiled into the high performance C language.

 Most critical for speed is move generation.
 I have performed a test to measure the speed of move generation.